awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-nginx.md

 1. Browse to the public IP address, for example by going to `http://192.0.2.3`\.

-For more information, see [Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.
+For more information, see [Getting the application user name and password for your Bitnami instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.

 ## Step 4: Map your domain name to your Nginx instance<a name="amazon-lightsail-nginx-map-your-domain-to-your-instance"></a>